swuff-star/swuff-star/README.md

 ## Berserker (Standalone)
 A playable monster that towered over regular playable characters and many common monsters, fighting by grabbing and brutalizing smaller enemies in a variety of ways.

+## MULE
+A playable character who gets up close and personal, attempting to lock down enemies long enough to charge up an earth-rippling slam attack.

 ## Nemesis Huntress
 A playable character that rewards precision and accuracy, charging and firing a bow with various arrow types that deal extra damage should they hit the enemy's head.